materialdigital/core-ontology/docs/ontology_structure.md

 PMDco includes properties that define relationships and attributes:

 - **Object Properties**:
-  - **stimulates**: Links a stimulating process to a material property involved.
-  - **composed of**: The property specifies of which kind of general portion of material something is built of.
+  - **stimulates**: A relation between a stimulating process and material property, where there is some material entity that is bearer of the material property and participates in the stimulating process, and the material property comes to be realized in the course of the stimulating process.
+  - **interacts with**: A relation between participants of a process indicating that some of the participants SDCs are affected during the process due to the interaction of the participants.
+  - **consists of**: A continuant part property that relates Material Entity Aggregates in the direction of smaller length-scale.

 - **Data Properties**:
-  - **hasValue**: Assigns a specific value to a property, such as a numerical measurement.
+  - **has specified value**: Assigns a specific value to a property, such as a numerical measurement.
-  - **hasUnit**: Specifies the unit of measurement for a given value.
+  - **has unit**: Specifies the unit of measurement for a given value.

 ### Individuals
 While PMDco serves as a mid-level ontology and may not define specific instances, it provides a framework for users to instantiate individuals pertinent to their domain.
 Therefore, however, it does not contain individuals in its pure form.